+By Brett Williams.
+Last updated August 11th 2021.
 If you were injured during an acupuncture treatment due to the negligence of a practitioner, you could seek compensation for the harm and suffering you were caused.
 Acupuncture practitioners and clinics have a duty of care towards the people they treat.
 If they fail in this duty, acupuncturists could be held liable for injuries anyone sustains.
-As such, you could make an acupuncture negligence injury claim against the negligent party.
+As such, you could make acupuncture negligence injury claims against negligent parties might be possible.

 To find out whether you have a valid acupuncture negligence claim, and who could be held responsible for the harm you were caused, please speak to one of our advisers today on 0800 073 8801.